sasagawa888/Edlis/README.md

 # Edlis
-Edlis is a edtor for Easy-ISLisp.
+Edlis is a editor for Easy-ISLisp.
 It is minimum CUI editor for ISLisp

 # Invoke editor